-His recent exhibitions include Biodesign: From Inspiration to Integration at RISD, Humans Need Not Apply at Science Gallery Dublin, and Human + Artificial Creativity in Istanbul and in Łódź.
-The work examining the impacts of artificial intelligence on how we work, socialize, and express ourselves creatively is detailed in accompanying catalogue essays.
+Past exhibitions include UNREAL at Science Gallery Rotterdam, Biodesign: From Inspiration to Integration at RISD, Biodesign in Rotterdam at The New Institute, and Cut/Paste/Grow at Proteus Gowanus in Brooklyn, New York.
+In 2016 William curated Humans Need Not Apply at Science Gallery Dublin, and Human + Artificial Creativity at design festivals in Istanbul and in Łódź.
+Research examining the impacts of artificial intelligence on how we work, socialize, and express ourselves creatively is detailed in accompanying catalogue essays.
 These argue for updating our social infrastructure of education, taxation, and labor unions.

 William also serves as the jury chairman for the Bio Art and Design Awards in the Netherlands, granting €75.000 each year to create new works.
-Previously he worked for the Museum of Modern Art (MoMA), the Guggenheim Museum, the Smithsonian Cooper-Hewitt National Design Museum, Hunter College, Vitra Design Museum, TU Delft, MIT Museum, Design Academy Eindhoven, Sciences Galleries in Dublin and Rotterdam, and Het Nieuwe Instituut in Rotterdam.
+Previously he worked for the Museum of Modern Art (MoMA), the Guggenheim Museum, the Smithsonian Cooper-Hewitt National Design Museum, Hunter College, Vitra Design Museum, TU Delft, MIT Museum, Design Academy Eindhoven, Science Galleries in Dublin and Rotterdam, and Het Nieuwe Instituut in Rotterdam.

 See upcoming events and lectures.